pansay/linguistica/content/posts/2014-11-23_how-to-learn-languages.md

     You should enjoy both of these practical steps.
 The first is the curiosity of sheer discovery.
 The second is the pride of not needing any learning-oriented material at all, and yet more discovery, combined with making sense of everything, filling the dots, and solidifying all that you already know.
 These two phases partially overlap and strengthen each other.
 If you get bored with phase one, phase two should get you motivated.
 If you get demotivated by phase two because you don't know enough yet to connect enough, phase one should get you in shape.

     Enjoy the process, enjoy the journey.

+    ## Addenda

+1. ### I found out afterwars that the great RAW said pretty much the same thing, [in different words](https://selfdefinition.org/science/Robert-Anton-Wilson-Prometheus-Rising.pdf):

+    > The human brain is capable of mastering any symbol-system if sufficiently motivated.
+Some people can even play Beethoven's late piano music, although to me this is as "miraculous" as any feat alleged by psychic researchers; people can learn French, Hindustani, differential calculus, Swahili, etc. ad. infinitum—if motivated.
+When the first circuit security needs have been reimprinted and secondcircuit ego-needs have been hooked to mastering a new semantic reality-tunnel, that tunnel will be imprinted.

+2. ### Regarding the vocabulary needed to get you into The Sweet Spot, 1000 well-chosen words [should be more than enough](https://en.wiktionary.org/wiki/Appendix:Basic_English_word_list).